Crisp Autumn Weather Heading into Week

 You noticed it!
 We have new, cool and dry air rushing in.
 We won’t judge if you go taste some pumpkin spice latte or have a cup of warm soup.

-In our New England waters we’ll be watching 6ft seas due to the active wind speeds but these are expected to slowly calm down by tomorrow into Tuesday.
-Our first half of the week is a dream; our highs will remain in the 60s and we’ll enjoy minimum rain chances.
+In our New England waters we’ll be watching 6-foot seas due to the active wind speeds but these are expected to slowly calm down by Monday into Tuesday.

 Local